chenmich/Quantities/docs/add_new_quantity.md

 # Add A New Quantity

 Adding a new quantity is very simple, you need to inherit two new classes from the two classes QuantityType and Unit.
-The former expresses a new type of physical quantity, and the latter expresses a new unit corresponding to the type of physical quantity.Detailed examples can be found in the design of [mass] and [energy].
+The former expresses a new type of physical quantity, and the latter expresses a new unit corresponding to the type of physical quantity.Detailed examples can be found in the design of [mass](https://github.com/chenmich/Quantities/blob/master/quantities/mass.py) and [energy](https://github.com/chenmich/Quantities/blob/master/quantities/energy.py).

 ## Designing new SI unit class